nenes25/prestashop_console/COMMANDS.md

 #### `--names`

-anonymize names (default none ) use only for customers
+anonymize names (default no ) use only for customers

 * Accept value: yes
 * Is value required: no